usadellab/pubplant2schemaorg/README.md

 Data source provided by **Forschungszentrum Jülich GmbH, IBG-4 Bioinformatics**.

 If you use this data in your research, please cite the original PubPlant publication:
-> Schwacke R, Bolger ME and Usadel B (2025) PubPlanta continuously updated online resource for sequenced and published plant genomes.
+> Schwacke R, Bolger ME and Usadel B (2025) PubPlant - a continuously updated online resource for sequenced and published plant genomes.
 Front.
-Plant Sci. [cite_start]16:1603547. doi: 10.3389/fpls.2025.1603547.
+Plant Sci.
+16:1603547. doi: 10.3389/fpls.2025.1603547.

 ---
 *Developed as part of the FAIRagro federated RDI initiative.*